asiermarques/xamarin-demos/README.md

 xamarin-demos
 =============

-Demos of my talks about Xamarin
+Source code from my talks about Xamarin